hvianna/audioMotion-analyzer/README.md

 ## Contributing

-If you want to send feedback, ask a question, or need help with something, please use the [**Discussions**](https://github.com/hvianna/audioMotion-analyzer/discussions) area on GitHub.
+I kindly request that you only [open an issue](https://github.com/hvianna/audioMotion-analyzer/issues) for submitting a **bug report**.

-I would love to see your cool projects using **audioMotion-analyzer** -- post them in the *Show and tell* section of [Discussions](https://github.com/hvianna/audioMotion-analyzer/discussions)!
+If you need help integrating *audioMotion-analyzer* with your project, have ideas for **new features** or any other questions or feedback, please use the [**Discussions**](https://github.com/hvianna/audioMotion-analyzer/discussions) section on GitHub.

-For **bug reports** and **feature requests**, feel free to [open an issue](https://github.com/hvianna/audioMotion-analyzer/issues).
+Additionally, I would love it if you could showcase your project using *audioMotion-analyzer* in [**Show and Tell**](https://github.com/hvianna/audioMotion-analyzer/discussions/categories/show-and-tell), and share your custom gradients with the community in [**Gradients**](https://github.com/hvianna/audioMotion-analyzer/discussions/categories/gradients)!

-If you want to submit a **Pull Request**, please branch it off the project's `develop` branch.
+When submitting a **Pull Request**, please branch it off the project's `develop` branch.

 And if you're feeling generous, maybe:

 * [Buy me a coffee](https://ko-fi.com/Q5Q6157GZ) on Ko-fi ☕😁
-* Gift me something from my [Bandcamp wishlist](https://bandcamp.com/henriquevianna/wishlist) 🎁🥰
+* Gift me something from my [Bandcamp wishlist](https://bandcamp.com/henriquevianna/wishlist) 🎁🎶🥰
 * Tip me via [Brave Rewards](https://brave.com/brave-rewards/) using Brave browser 🤓